qingzhengQB/ani-cursor.js/README.md

 # ani-cursor.js
-A script that allow you to use ani file in your website
+A tool that allow you to use ani files in your website to create a animation cursor